 JD Program Admissions

-Application fee waived for 2013 first-year J.D. applicants
+Application fee waived for 2014 J.D. applicants

 Chicago-Kent is committed to maintaining the diverse community that has been one of its strengths since its founding more than a century ago.
 Each admissions file is individually reviewed and the Admissions Committee takes a holistic view of each applicant's qualifications.
 Decisions are based on a range of factors, including quantitative and qualitative criteria.
 In addition to the GPA and LSAT, consideration is also given to non-numerical factors such as the nature and rigor of the undergraduate curriculum, writing ability, graduate work, professional experience, extracurricular activities, diversity, and the personal statement.